baillieogrady/baillieogrady.com/content/posts/2021-04-19-migrating-a-wordpress-website.md

 ![All-in-one wp migration export option](../images/posts/all-in-one-migration-export.png)

-Once clicked, you should be greeted with a screen that enables you to execute a search and replace on the database and the ability to exclude certain parts of the website on export (neither is required).
+Once clicked, you should be greeted with a screen that enables you to execute a search and replace on the database, and the ability to exclude certain parts of the website on export (neither is required).
 For simplicity, we'll export to a File by clicking the green **EXPORT TO** button then the **FILE** option.
 This should prompt you with an animating download button, click it:

 ![All-in-one wp migration export edit screen](../images/posts/all-in-one-migration-export-edit-screen.png)